Flow induced by the rotation of two circular cylinders in a viscous fluid: Discussion and Conclusions

+If however, the cylinders are constrained in such a way that their axes are fixed as they rotate, the situation is quite different.
+If in this situation the rotation is started impulsively at $t=0$, then a low Reynolds number flow will develop, as analysed by Ueda et al.~(2003)\cite{U2003}.
+This flow incorporates both stokeslet and uniform-streaming ingredients, but extends only over a range $r\lesssim \tn{Re}^{-1}\log{[\tn{Re}^{-1}]}$, limited by inertia effects.
+The cylinders must then experience a net force $\hat{F}_{y}$ in the limit $\tn{Re}\rightarrow 0$ that we estimate to be $\hat{F}_{y}\sim 1/\log{[\tn{Re}^{-1}\log{[\tn{Re}^{-1}]}}$ .
+The problem of matching this Stokes flow to an outer solution of the full Navier-Stokes equations remains open.

+1mm \emph {Co-rotating cylinders} 1mm Again in this case, an elementary model problem is presented in \S 6, for which the boundary condition on the outer cylinder $r-R_{0}$ may be stress-free or no-slip.
+For the two-cylinder co-rotating problem, these alternatives correspond to two quite distinct scenarios which emerge from our analysis, We have provided a finite-element numerical solution for both scenarios when $R_{0}\gg 1$.
+Lubrication theory describes well the highly sheared flow in the narrow gap when $\varepsilon\ll 1$, and good agreement is achieved with the full numerical solution.

+In the first scenario, a zero-stress condition is applied on $r=R_{0}$, and the flow tends in the far field to rigid-body rotation with angular velocity $\Omega(\alpha)$, where $\alpha= \cosh^{-1}(1+\varepsilon)$; there is in this situation zero net torque on the cylinder pair.
+In an unbounded fluid, this is essentially the solution of Jeffery (1922).
+In a frame of reference rotating with the fluid at infinity the cylinders orbit with angular velocity $-\Omega(\alpha)$, and this is the behaviour if their axes are unconstrained.
+In this rotating frame, the fluid velocity is identified as a `radial quadrupole'.

-In case (ii), the situation is quite different: here, the co-rotation generates a localised torque on the fluid and so a vortex-like flow $u_{\theta} \sim k(\varepsilon)r^{-1}$ in the far field.
-There is also an internally driven rigid-body rotation, but this is expunged by suitable choice of the strength of the virtual vortex (thus in effect determining the function $k(\varepsilon)$), so that the resulting velocity does as required tend to zero for large $r$.
-We have extended and refined Watson's (1995) analysis to reveal the behaviour as $\varepsilon\downarrow 0$; in this limit, lubrication theory again describes well the highly sheared flow in the narrow gap, and good agreement is again achieved with the full numerical solution.
-An analytic solution has again been obtained when $\varepsilon=0$, involving rigid-body rotation at infinity.
-In a frame of reference fixed in the fluid at infinity, the two cylinders orbit about each other while rotating about their respective axes.
-The flow in this frame is identified as a `radial quadrupole', as shown in figure \ref{Fig_not_without}.
+In the second scenario, the cylinder axes are supposed be held fixed by external constraints.
+Their co-rotation about these fixed axes then generates a localised torque on the fluid and so a vortex-like flow $u_{\theta} \sim k(\varepsilon)r^{-1}$ in the far field.
+[This is approximately realised numerically by imposing a no-slip condition on $r=R_{0}$.]
+There is also an internally driven rigid-body rotation, but, following Watson (1995), this is nullified by suitable choice of the strength of the virtual vortex [thus in effect determining the function $k(\varepsilon)$], so that the resulting velocity tends to zero for large $r$ thus resolving Jeffery's paradox in this case.
+We have extended and refined Watson's analysis to reveal the behaviour as $\varepsilon\downarrow 0$; in this limit we have shown that the torque $\hat{\mathcal{T}}$ on the cylinder pair asymptotes to the value 17.2587.